maryletteroa/data_test/README.md

 ## The long way

-Aside from the steps above, rebuilding the pipeline requires manually regenerating and editing the expectation suites.
-For reference, save a copy of the `great_expectations` root directory located in `docs/great_expectations`.
+Rebuilding this example from scratch requires manually regenerating and editing the expectation suites.
+For reference, copy the `great_expectations` root directory located at `docs/great_expectations` in another folder.

 Clean up: